git-cola/git-cola/share/doc/git-cola/git-cola.rst

 --------------------------
 The ``@@`` patterns denote a new diff region.
 Selecting lines of diff and using the `Stage Selected` command will stage just the selected lines.
-Clicking within a diff region and selecting `Stage Section` stages the entire patch region.
+Clicking within a diff region and selecting `Stage Diff Region` stages the entire patch diff region.

 The corresponding opposite commands can be performed on staged files as well, e.g. staged content can be selectively removed from the index when we are